Microsoft/azure-docs.cs-cz/articles/active-directory/hybrid/reference-connect-adconnectivitytools.md

 ### <a name="description"></a>POPIS

-Spustí testy, připojení k místní síti.
+Spustí testy připojení k místní síti.

 ### <a name="examples"></a>PŘÍKLADY